-Comment: 85% of Triaz' production volume comes from production locations where the brand's business relationship has existed for at least five years.
-Triaz' sourcing strategy is focused on long-lasting partnerships with suppliers to deliver high-quality products consistently and willingsness to further increase sustainability (environmental, social) in the production process.
+Comment: In 2019 75% of Triaz' production volume came from production locations where the brand's business relationship had existed for at least five years.

+Triaz' sourcing strategy is focused on long-lasting partnerships with suppliers to deliver high-quality products consistently and show willingness to further increase sustainability (both environmental and social) in the production process.
+The percentage has increased slightly compared to previous year but remains at roughly the same respectable level.